brugal/wolfcamql/README-wolfcam.txt

   bind z "runfxall moveup"
   /devmap campgrounds
   /give all
-  shoot some lg and hit 'z'
+  shoot some lg to generate impact particles and then and hit 'z'

 * /listfxscripts
 * /printdirvector  (prints current viewangles as a dir vector)